Polymer physics: Solvent and temperature effect

 where $R_g$ is the radius of gyration of the polymer, $N$ is the number of bond segments (equal to the degree of polymerization) of the chain and $\nu$ is the Flory exponent.

 For good solvent, $\nu\approx3/5$; for poor solvent, $\nu=1/3$.
 Therefore, polymer in good solvent has larger size and behaves like a fractal object.
 In bad solvent it behaves like a solid sphere.

 In the so-called $\theta$ solvent, $\nu=1/2$, which is the result of simple random walk.
 The chain behaves as if it were an ideal chain.

 The quality of solvent depends also on temperature.
 For a flexible polymer, low temperature may correspond to poor quality and high temperature makes the same solvent good.
-At a particular temperature called theta (θ) temperature, the solvent behaves as if an ideal chain.
+At a particular temperature called theta (θ) temperature, the solvent behaves as an ideal chain.

 Excluded volume interaction

 The ideal chain model assumes that polymer segments can overlap with each other as if the chain were a phantom chain.
 In reality, two segments cannot occupy the same space at the same time.
 This interaction between segments is called the excluded volume interaction.

 The simplest formulation of excluded volume is the self-avoiding random walk, a random walk that cannot repeat its previous path.
 A path of this walk of N steps in three dimensions represents a conformation of a polymer with excluded volume interaction.
 Because of the self-avoiding nature of this model, the number of possible conformations is significantly reduced.
 The radius of gyration is generally larger than that of the ideal chain.